exercism/v3/languages/python/exercises/concept/currency-exchange/.docs/introduction.md

 `floats` are numbers containing a decimal point. e.g. `0.0`,`3.14`,`-9.01`.
 Floats in Python are of [_arbitrary precision_][arbitrary-precision].

-You can see more detail the following resources:
+You can see more details in the following resources:

 - [Python numeric type documentation][numeric-type-docs]
 - [Documentation for `int()` built in][`int()` built in]